Transplantation (medicine): Domino transplants

 This term also refers to a series of living donor transplants in which one donor donates to the highest recipient on the waiting list and the transplant center utilizes that donation to facilitate multiple transplants.
 These other transplants are otherwise impossible due to blood type or antibody barriers to transplantation.
 The "Good Samaritan" kidney is transplanted into one of the other recipients, whose donor in turn donates his or her kidney to an unrelated recipient.
 This method allows all organ recipients to get a transplant even if their living donor is not a match for them.
 This further benefits people below any of these recipients on waiting lists, as they move closer to the top of the list for a deceased-donor organ.
 Johns Hopkins Hospital in Baltimore and Northwestern University's Northwestern Memorial Hospital have received significant attention for pioneering transplants of this kind.
 In February 2012, the last link in a record 60-person domino chain of 30 kidney transplants was completed.
+In 2015, that record was surpassed with a chain that involved 70 surgeries, 35 transplants, and 25 transplant centers.

 In May 2023, New York Presbyterian Morgan Stanley Children's Hospital performed the first domino heart transplantation in a baby, eventually saving two baby girls.

+In June 2026, the Pakistan Kidney and Liver Institute (PKLI) in Lahore said its team had completed 10 liver transplants within roughly 23 hours, using organs from three donors to treat nine children and one adult.
+Described by PKLI as its largest domino-auxiliary paediatric liver transplant initiative to date, the procedures reportedly included seven domino liver transplants and eight Auxiliary Partial Orthotopic Liver Transplants (APOLT).
+PKLI officials said Guinness World Records was in the process of verifying the claim.